-RHAM Youth Football & Cheerleading, Inc. (RYFC) is a non-profit youth organization serving the greater Hebron, Andover and Marlborough area including Andover, Bolton, Columbia, Coventry and Lebanon.
-We are in our 52nd year of serving our community and providing to youngsters ages six through thirteen an energetic and positive learning environment through instruction in the American tradition of football.
-Players graduating our program go on to local and private high schools throughout the state to carry on the tradition they began as a youngster in RYFC at the age of six or seven.
+RHAM Youth Football & Cheerleading, Inc. (RYFC) is a non-profit youth organization in Connecticut, serving Hebron, Andover, Marlborough, Bolton, Columbia, Coventry, Amston, Lebanon and surrounding towns.
+Since 1970 our league has been serving our community and providing to youngsters ages six through thirteen an energetic and positive learning environment through instruction in the American tradition of football.
+Players graduating our program go on to local and private high schools throughout the state to carry on the tradition they began as a youngster in RYFC.

 Is RYFC part of another League or does it operate on its own?